-This option applies to all types of regions: inclusive, exclusive, and empty.
+This option applies to all types of regions: inclusive, exclusive and empty.

-When this checkbox is checked, the region constraints are applied to routing, in addition to placement.
-The routing behavior is summarized in Table 5-1 for each type of user region.
+When this check box is checked, the region constraints are applied to routing, in addition to placement.
+The routing behavior is summarized in Table 4-1 for each type of user regions

-Table 5-1 • Routing Behavior Inside User Regions with Constrain Routing Enabled
+Table 4-1 • Routing Behavior Inside User Regions with Constrain Routing Enabled

-Region Type Routing Behavior Inclusive For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources that are outside the region or cross the region boundaries).
+Region Type Routing Behavior Inclusive For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources which is outside the region or crosses the region boundaries).
 Nets not internal to the region can use routing resources within the region.
-Exclusive For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources that are outside the region or cross the region boundaries).
-Nets without pins inside the region cannot be assigned any routing resources that are outside the region or cross region boundaries).
+Exclusive For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources which is outside the region or crosses the region boundaries).
+Nets without pins inside the region cannot be assigned any routing resources which is inside the region or crosses region boundaries).
 Empty No routing is allowed inside the Empty Region.
-However, local clocks and globals can cross empty regions.
+However local clocks and globals can cross empty regions.